StevenBlack/vocab/million-dollar-words.md

 Contrary to popular belief, the word has nothing to do with size, but with horribleness or awfulness.
 The enormity of a situation—like starvation in Africa — describes the extent of the tragedy.

+### enouement
+An emotion; The bittersweetness of having arrived in the future, seeing how things turn out, but not being able to tell your past self.

 ### eonism